Sharing Your Research Work

-But only sharing is not enough.
-You need to make sure that your research objects are Findable, Accesible, Inoperable and Reusable.
+Sharing online is not enough - you should make sure that knowledge discovery and navigation process is clearly described.
+You need to make sure that your research objects are Findable, Accesible, Interoperable and Reusable.
 This is referred to as FAIR Principles that provides guidelines to improve the Findability, Accessibility, Interoperability and Reusability of digital assets; all of which support research reproducibility.

-Like your data, your outputs should be archived in an open place, where people can access them.
-A repository is a good place to store your results.
+When legally possilbe, your data should be archived in an open place, where people can access them.
+If you have sensitive data, you will not be able to share the raw data, but there may be some data you can share.
+A repository is a good place to store your data.

 An overview of some repositories available for archiving your data can be found in re3data.org.